Stefan-Mitic/Personal-Website/README.md

 # Personal-Website
-Creating personal website, getting familiar with ASP.NET through Visual Studio.
+Creating personal website from scratch about myself, getting familiar with HTML, CSS, and Javascript.

-This project primarily involves me trying to learn to use Microsoft .NET web services and program with C#.

 Implementing Bootstrap scripts and content.

+#Link to the site: www.stefanmitic.com